 Cytomegalovirus (CMV) retinitis is a sight-threatening disease associated with AIDS (acquired immune deficiency syndrome) — a serious disease of the immune system caused by infection with HIV (human immunodeficiency virus).

 In the past, about a quarter of active AIDS patients developed CMV retinitis.
-However, this figure is dropping dramatically, thanks to a potent combination of drugs used to treat AIDS that help restore function of the immune system.
-In recent years, these drugs have helped decrease presence of CMV retinitis in late-stage AIDS by more than 80 percent, according to one report.
+However, this figure is dropping, thanks to a potent combination of drugs used to treat AIDS that help restore function of the immune system.
+In recent years, these drugs have helped decrease presence of CMV retinitis in late-stage AIDS patients by more than 80%, according to one report.

-Light flashes and sudden vision loss also can occur.
+Light flashes and sudden vision loss also may occur.
 The disease usually starts in one eye but often involves both eyes.
-If left untreated, CMV retinitis can cause a detached retina and blindness in just two to six months.
+If left untreated, CMV retinitis could cause a detached retina and other complications in just two to six months.

 AIDS patients sometimes also experience changes to the retina and optic nerve without clear signs of CMV retinitis.

-CMV retinitis is caused by the cytomegalovirus, a very common virus belonging to the herpes family.
-About 80 percent of adults harbor antibodies to CMV, which indicates that they have been infected with the virus but their bodies have successfully fought it off.
+CMV retinitis is caused by the cytomegalovirus, a common virus belonging to the herpes family.
+About 80% of adults harbor antibodies to CMV, which indicates that they have been infected with the virus but their bodies have successfully fought it off.

 For people with AIDS, the difference is that their weakened or non-functioning immune system cannot stave off this virus.
 Other people with a weakened or suppressed immune system, such as those undergoing chemotherapy or a bone marrow transplant, also are at risk.
 CMV retinitis occurs much less frequently in this group of patients than in the AIDS population.